-***Standard format is 5 musicians + 2 dancers
+***Small format is 5 musicians + 2 dancers

 Performances of Cumbia for Kids are engaging, exciting, and still so much more.
 To see an ensemble of this caliber, with each member an exceptional artist in their own rite, led by the incredible artistic visions of Composer, Pianist and Educator Pablo Mayor, flutist Anna Povich de Mayor, and dancer Daniel Fetecua, is itself an amazing musical and artistic experience.
 But what sets this group apart is their clear and truly heartfelt work to use every bit of their artistry to connect with and inspire their young audiences, and bring their passion and love for the music and dance of Colombia to a new generation of young music lovers.
 The joy these artists share with every child and every audience member in every performance is an incredible gift, and makes everyone in the room feel as if they too have been a part of the show.